View Richard Rau's Obituary on NewsTimes.com and share memories

 Richard Raymond Rau

-Richard Raymond Rau, 91, of Bluffton, SC passed away Wednesday, December 11, 2019 at Veterans Victory House in Walterboro, SC.
+Richard Raymond Rau, 91, of Bluffton, SC, formerly of Newtown, Connecticut, passed away Wednesday, December 11, 2019 at Veterans Victory House in Walterboro, SC.

-Mr. Rau was born April 17, 1928 in Philadelphia, PA to the late Raymond Rau and Helen Buerklin Rau.
-He was a Protestant.
-He was a US Army Veteran, stationed in Greenland while serving his country.
-Mr. Rau received his Doctorate Degree in Physics from the University of Pennsylvania and was employed by Hughs Corp., aiding in the development of the Hubbel Telescope.
-He was also one of the seven founders of the National Semi-Conductor Corp., which later became Texas Instruments.
+Dr. Rau was born April 17, 1928 in Philadelphia, PA to the late Raymond Rau and Helen Buerklin Rau.
+Dr. Rau received his bachelor's degree from Muhlenberg College and his Ph.D in Physics from the University of Pennsylvania.
+After completing his graduate degree, he served his country in the US Army while stationed in Greenland.
+Dr. Rau was one of the seven founders of National Semiconductor Corporation, which later became Texas Instruments.
+He was also employed by Hughes Corp. and was involved in the development of the Hubble Space Telescope.

+Dick took great pleasure in growing vegetables in his garden in Newtown.
+His family and neighbors were the lucky recipients of the fruits of his agricultural labor.
+He loved swimming, studying the German language, and travel.
+He particularly loved traveling to Sweden to visit his son and family; he was thrilled to attend the wedding of his granddaughter Josephine in Ystad Sweden in 2016.

+Dick Rau had a uniquely positive attitude toward nearly all parts of his life.
+His best known pronouncement was about his love of food categorizing all food as "GOOD, BETTER, BEST."

-Mr. Rau is survived by his wife, Jean Rau of Bluffton, SC; sons, Dr. Frederick Rau (Barbara) of Burlington, CT, Raymond Rau (Maria) of Sweden, and Dr. Douglas Rau of Hamden, CT; daughter, Diane Raiff of Newtown, CT; grandchildren, Alison Rau (Mark), Dylan Rau, Josephine Rau (Markus), Jacob Raiff, Alexander Rau, and Christopher Rau; and three great-grandchildren, Calvin Rau, Matilda Rau, and Maximillian Rau.
+Dr. Rau is survived by his wife, Jean Rau of Bluffton, SC; sons, Dr. Frederick Rau (Barbara) of Burlington, CT, Raymond Rau (Maria) of Sweden, and Dr. Douglas Rau of Hamden, CT; daughter, Diane Raiff of Newtown, CT; grandchildren, Alison Rau (Mark), Dylan Rau, Josephine Rau (Markus), Jacob Raiff, Alexander Rau, and Christopher Rau; and three great-grandchildren, Calvin Rau, Matilda Rau, and Maximilian Rau.

 Sauls Funeral Home of Bluffton is assisting the family with arrangements.